HarkjinDev/Security/Reverse/HackMe/Level9/readme.md

 [level9@ftz tmp]$ ls -l /usr/bin/bof
 -rws--x---    1 level10  level9      12111  8¿ù 19  2014 /usr/bin/bof
 ```
-you cannot debug cuz level9 have only execute permission.
+you cannot debug bof file cuz level9 has only execute permission.

 so, you need to make your another file and complie and debug
 ```